College of Innovation and Design Resources: Competency-Based Education Student Handbook

 The following scenarios will result in a student failing a course;

-- Not achieving an 80% on both the Post-Test and Final Project within 3 attempts
+- Not achieving an 80% on both the Course Assignments, Post-Test, and/or Final Project within 3 attempts

 - Not submitting the Post-Test or Final Project before the term deadline